benchristel/mydocs/recipes/oatmeal-and-coffee.md

 - Slice a banana onto the oatmeal.
 To cleanly and efficiently peel a banana, hold it with the stem pointing up and the other end (the flower end) resting flat on the countertop.
 Make a cut about half an inch from the flower end, leaving the bottom side of the peel intact.
 Make another cut halfway along the banana's length, again leaving a layer of peel intact.
 Now grasp one half in each hand and pull the stem end down towards the flower end so a strip of peel comes away from the latter half.
 Now it should be easy to unroll the peel from that half.
 Peel the other half in the most obvious way.
 - If the banana is resistant to being peeled in this way, it's either too ripe or not ripe enough.
 Bananas for oatmeal should be firm and buttery, not mushy.
 After a few tries you'll learn how to correlate appearance with optimal ripeness.
 Every banana brand seems to be a little bit different in this regard.
 - Eat.

+## Notes

+- Knudsen buttermilk is a bit too sour for my taste (or maybe I got a bad batch—sample size of one).
+Clover and Berkeley Farms are good.